appsquickly/typhoon/README.md

 ### Why Spring for Objective-C?

-Spring is a very popular dependency injection container for Java and .NET.
+Spring is a very popular dependency injection container that is available for Java and .NET, as well as ActionScript.

 In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
 The authors have done a great job (objection is especially good), but personally I prefer a